Qubit spin ice

-Minimal ($2\%$) tuning of $J_{\perp}/J_{||}$ away from degeneracy leads to the relative promotion of Type-I or Type-II vertices, with an effect that increases with $J$.
-The strong sensitivity to degeneracy lifting is also apparent in the static spin structure factor $S(q)$, shown for weak, intermediate and strong coupling.
+Minimal ($2\%$) tuning of $J_{\perp}/J_\parallel$ away from degeneracy leads to the relative promotion of Type-I or Type-II vertices, with an effect that increases with $J$.
+The strong sensitivity to degeneracy lifting is also apparent in the static spin structure factor $S(\mathbf q)$.
 For weak coupling, bias toward Type-I or Type-II is barely perceptible.
 For strong coupling we see at degeneracy the familiar, transverse structure---including the typical pinch-point singularities---associated with the Coulomb phase in an algebraic spin liquid~\cite{henley2010coulomb}.
 As the system is tilted toward Type-I vertices, the structure factor becomes dominated by the Bragg peaks of the long-range N\'eel ordering.
 Likewise tilting the system away from Type-I vertices shows a line-state of Type-II vertices with long-range collinear spin-spin correlation.
-The transverse nature of the structure factor and its pinch points are present in all cases, a consequence of magnetic fragmentation~\cite{brooks2014magnetic}.

-Note the absence of any Bragg peaks in the purely degenerate case: In nanomagnetic degenerate square ices~\cite{Moller2006,perrin2016extensive,ostman2018interaction,Schanilec2019} Bragg peaks are always present because the long-range dipolar interaction favors closing magnetic fluxes.
-In our qubit ice, however, the interaction is genuinely only at the vertex level, thus ensuring complete degeneracy for $J_{||}=J_{\perp}$.
-In the following we will concentrate on this degenerate case.

-Unlike in nano-magnetic realizations, in qubit ice longitudinal fields can be chosen locally to act on individual qubits.
-This feature can be used to pin a subset of spins and demonstrate confinement of a single, itinerant monopole, by Gauss' law, as well as entropic interactions between monopoles.
+We now concentrate on the degenerate case $J_{\perp}=J_\parallel$ .
+Unlike in nano-magnetic realizations, longitudinal fields in qubit ice ($h_i$ in Eq.~1) can act on individual qubits.
+We use these fields to pin a subset of spins and demonstrate induction of a single, itinerant monopole, by Gauss's law, as well as entropic interactions between monopoles.